 Taoism, in the Tao Te Ching, tells us that “the Tao that can be named is not the true Tao”.
 We cannot know God by names and definitions: these are too limiting.
 We cannot approach God by analysis and reasoning: only by quieting our minds can we place ourselves in a receptive state, and only when this state is sufficiently deep – perhaps after years of dedicated practice – might we hope to gain even the most peripheral, fleeting sense of divinity.
 And no matter how hard we try, we will never ‘understand’ God.

-Religion as an act and declaration of unknowing?
-What would the militants and fundamentalists, religious or anti-religious, do with themselves once they were robbed of any excuse for the aggression and intolerance they love so much?
+Theology, then, can be an act and declaration of unknowing.
+But what would the militants and fundamentalists, by they religious or anti-religious, do with themselves once they were robbed of any excuse for the aggression and intolerance they love so much?